-The Effects of Hearing Loss and Sound Voids™ can be minimized if:
+The Effects of Hearing Loss can be minimized if:

 • Your problem is correctly diagnosed;